hosny8/hosny8/README.md

 ## 👋 About Me

-I am a passionate software developer and UC Berkeley student pursuing a B.S. in Electrical Engineering & Computer Science (EECS).
-With a strong foundation in software development, system optimization, and cryptography, I enjoy building innovative and efficient solutions for complex challenges.
+I am a passionate UC Berkeley student pursuing a B.S. in Electrical Engineering & Computer Science (EECS).
+With a strong foundation in software development, hardware development, system optimization, and cryptography, I enjoy building innovative and efficient solutions for complex challenges.
 My interdisciplinary experience spans multiple programming languages, frameworks, and concepts, empowering me to tackle diverse engineering problems.

 ---